dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson11_determining_quadratics_from_roots.md

 ## Next Steps

-Once your teen understands how to create quadratic equations from roots, you can move on to:
+Once you understand how to create quadratic equations from roots, you can move on to:
 1. Solving systems of equations involving quadratics
 2. Exploring quadratic inequalities
 3. Working with higher-degree polynomials and their roots
 4. Applying these concepts to more complex problem-solving scenarios

-Remember: Creating quadratic equations from roots reinforces the connection between factors, roots, and the expanded form of an equation.
+**Remember: Creating quadratic equations from roots reinforces the connection between factors, roots, and the expanded form of an equation.
 This reciprocal relationship is a powerful mathematical concept that appears throughout algebra and calculus.